Electrical Service Upgrades in Highlands Ranch, Colorado

 What That Means for Your Home

-Highlands Ranch is a master-planned community in unincorporated Douglas County, developed primarily by Shea Homes starting in the early 1980s.
-The community was built in phases over roughly two decades, which means the electrical profile varies by when your section was developed.
+Highlands Ranch is a master-planned community in unincorporated Douglas County.
+It was built over roughly two decades, starting in 1981 and continuing into the 2000s.
+The electrical profile depends on when your neighborhood was developed.

 The capacity question

-Early-phase Highlands Ranch homes from the mid-1980s and early 1990s were typically built with 100-amp service.
+Homes from the mid-1980s and early 1990s were typically built with 100-amp service.
 That was standard for the era.
-A modern household running central air, a full kitchen, a home office, and an EV charger draws more than what 100 amps was designed for.
-Later phases (mid-1990s through 2000s) more commonly got 200-amp panels, which have significantly more headroom.
+A modern household draws more than what 100 amps was designed for.
+Homes built in the mid-1990s and later more commonly got 200-amp panels, which have significantly more headroom.

-Some early-phase Highlands Ranch homes were built with Challenger panels.
+Some of the earliest Highlands Ranch homes were built with Challenger panels.
 Early Challenger models share the Zinsco bus bar design (Challenger acquired the Zinsco product line in 1981).
 Later Challenger models use a different platform but are now 30 to 40 years old.
 If your home has a Challenger panel, it's worth having it evaluated.

-Even homes with panels from Square D, Siemens, or Cutler-Hammer are now 25 to 40 years old in the earliest phases.
+Even homes with panels from Square D, Siemens, or Cutler-Hammer are 25 to 40 years old in the oldest neighborhoods.
 Circuit breakers are mechanical devices.
-Springs weaken, connections loosen from decades of thermal cycling, and trip mechanisms degrade with age.
-A panel from a reputable manufacturer that's been in service for 30+ years may still be working fine, but it deserves a professional look.
+Springs weaken, connections loosen, and trip mechanisms degrade with age.
+A panel that's been in service for 30+ years may still be working, but it deserves a professional look.

 How Highlands Ranch Was Built

-The earliest phases (1980s) got 100-amp panels, often Challenger or early Square D models.
-Mid-1990s phases moved to 200-amp service as standard.
+The earliest neighborhoods (1980s) got 100-amp panels, often Challenger or early Square D models.
+Neighborhoods built in the mid-1990s moved to 200-amp service as standard.
 Homes built after 2000 have modern panels with current safety features.
 The community is now largely built out.

 Electrical Code and Permits

-One thing specific to Highlands Ranch: the community is split between Xcel Energy and Intermountain Rural Electric Association (IREA) for electrical utility service.
+One thing specific to Highlands Ranch: the community is split between Xcel Energy and CORE Electric Cooperative for electrical utility service.
 Which utility serves your home depends on your location.
 The coordination process (disconnect/reconnect scheduling) differs between the two.
 We verify which utility serves your address and handle the coordination accordingly.

 What's changed since your home was built